AI Statistics for Non-Majors

 Course period Unlimited

-The Origins of NLP
+Origins of NLP

-# The Structure and Principles of Transformers
+The structure and principles of Transformers

-The Structure and Principles of RNN and LSTM
+Structure and principles of RNN and LSTM

-The Principles of Attention Mechanism
+Principles of the Attention Mechanism

 December 10, 2025

-Understand the characteristics of key models from each era (RNN, LSTM, Transformer, BERT, GPT, etc.).
+Identify the characteristics of key models from each era (RNN, LSTM, Transformer, BERT, GPT, etc.).

 Section 2: Language Model Research Before Transformers